Bar Course

 How to apply

-In order to apply for a Bar Course Scholarship, students will need to submit an online application through the Inn’s Scholarships Application Portal.
+The Inn’s Online Scholarship Portal is currently undergoing maintenance.
+In order to apply for a Bar Course Scholarship, students will need to submit an online application via this link.

 Candidates will need to submit two references with their application, one of which must be an academic reference (unless you graduated from your most recent course over 5 years ago).
 Guidance notes for referees can be downloaded here.